Solovar: Powers and abilities

-Solovar possesses physical and mental abilities akin to those of Gorilla Grodd, stemming from the same meteorite that evolved them and the rest of their brethren.
-Though not as significantly developed as his evil counterpart, Solovar is a gifted mentalist in his own right.
-He is an able political activist, being king of his own highly advanced civilization and an accomplished diplomat with savvy knowledge of world affairs.
-Solovar, like all apes of Gorilla City, boasts an accomplished intellect.
-He was a contributing pioneer to the development of his nation's advanced science and technology, and knows all its workarounds.
+Solovar possesses physical and mental abilities akin to those of Gorilla Grodd, stemming from the same meteorite that evolved them and the rest of their kind.
+Solovar possesses superintelligence, which he uses to rule Gorilla City.
 He also has the augmented physical abilities of all Super Apes of his homeland.

 In Blackest Night, Solovar is reanimated by a Black Power Ring and given the standard abilities of a Black Lantern, such as accelerated regeneration, emotional reading and consumption by removing the hearts of the living, simulation of old powers from his previous life and the typical functions allotted by a Power Ring.